nmeri17/suphle-docs/src/index.md

 ## Performance
 // insert missing image icon

 If you're coming from the JS ecosystem, you must be itching to see whether Suphle has the longest bar among a row of competing contenders.
-By now, it should be common knowledge that if you're not building one of the FAANG companies, handling thousands of requests per second should be the least of your worries.
-Suphle has a number of objectives it advices you prioritize over speed benchmarks:
+By now, it should be common knowledge that if you're not building one of the FAANG companies, handling hundreds of thousands of requests per second should be the least of your worries.

+Performance graphs compare frameworks/runtimes built for Hello World projects, or rudimentary apps making a very simple SQL query.
+These "educational" apps lack the context of a realistic project using an ORM to make dynamic, unpredictable or un-cacheable queries.
+That is not to discredit the value of speed.
+In Suphle, we use a trie-based router for quick failure, a RoadRunner server that's as close to a compiled language as it gets, and Flows for preemptively caching endpoints serving complex content.

+Suphle has a number of objectives it advices you prioritize over speed benchmarks.
+That is:

-- Building software maintainable by both minnows and those who didn't originally create it
+- Building software maintainable by both minnows and those who didn't originally create it.
-- Bridging the gap between developers who make best practices optional and those who don't--standardizing them, if you will
+- Bridging the gap between developers who make best practices optional and those who don't -- standardizing them, if you will.
 - Get developers who don't yet to take automated testing more seriously
-- Deprecate error pages and responses
+- Deprecate error pages and responses.

-I won't get away with fulfilling that mission in this fabulous language, where an instance is spun up to handle each incoming request, where there's no static type-checking to snipe out what can be classified as compile-time errors.
-Thankfully, its ecosystem has matured enough to boast of tools like PHPStan and RoadRunner to attend to both fears.
-Suphle comes pre-built with both these tools, although it can still handle requests in the traditional PHP fashion.
+Thankfully, PHP's ecosystem has matured enough to boast of  static type-checking tools to snipe out what can be classified as compile-time errorsand RoadRunner to attend to both fears.
+Suphle comes pre-built with these tools, although it can still handle requests in the traditional PHP fashion.

 ## How it's similar
 In a broader sense, if you're coming from a framework written in another language, some features there parallel what is obtainable in Suphle: